 If you are looking for a ski resort that is not heavily commercialized but still has some of the best skiing in Europe, then Morzine is the place for you.
 Morzine is an idyllic alpine town with a bustling ski resort that attracts thousands of tourists yearly.
 Despite its many visitors, Morzine has managed to retain its French charm.
 It is what makes Morzine-Avoriaz one of the best Europe ski resorts.

-One of the best places to stay in Morzine is in the charming chalet Chilly Powder.
+One of the best places to stay in Morzine is the charming Chalet Chilly Powder.

-If you value comfort, coziness, and friendliness, then this is the place you should stay.
+If you value comfort, cosiness, and friendliness, then this is the place you should visit.
 Chilly Powder has a calming atmosphere that instantly makes you feel at ease.
-From the cozy interior to the friendly staff that notice what you need before you do, Chilly Powder is one of the best places to stay in Morzine.
+From the cosy interior to the friendly staff that notices what you need before you do, Chilly Powder is one of the best places to stay in Morzine.

 2. Zermatt, Switzerland